TiBOcode/astrotibo/src/content/notes/moctips.md

 date: 2024-08-15
 status:
   - "[[🪴Inklings]]"
-description: This place is a waypoint to all my tips and this is where most of the writing is happening, it's a long process that requires lots of thinking, editing, reviewing & publishing.
-It'll keep evolving over time.
+description: This place is a waypoint to most of the notes about Ukulele.
+I’ll organize later, writing is a long process that requires lots of thinking, editing, reviewing & publishing.
 ---
 ## Ukulele Improvisation Unorganized Principles (UIUP for short)